NatasaPeic/job-search-app-front-end/README.md

 2. As a user, I want to be able to create new position, so I keep the track of the applications I’m interested in.

-3.As a user, I want to update my job position once I submit an application.
+3. As a user, I want to update my job position once I submit an application.

 # Wireframes